 My opinion is not the opinion of Duramax Forum, Auto Forums, Auto Guide, or other Duramax Forum staff members!

-CLICK TO READ: FORUM RULES AND DF STAFF!
+CLICK TO READ: FORUM RULES OR DF STAFF!

 Thank you Rob Coddens (Idaho Rob), Dustin @ ATP, Scott @ SDP, Kory Willis, and Mike L. for all of your help!